-We would like to finance our project from a variety of sources.
-The largest of these is a loan from the German foundation Stiftung Umverteilen! which covers 70% of the project’s costs.
+We finance our project from a variety of sources.
+The largest of these is a loan from the German foundation Umverteilen! which covers 70% of the project’s costs.
 And because it’s better to have a thousand friends by your side than one bank hanging over you, we decided to cover the remaining 30% from a combination of our own savings and so-called direct loans.

 A direct loan consists in a contract for a fixed-term loan signed between the social cooperative První vlaštovka and the individuals who decide to support us.
-As soon as we have managed to put together sufficient finances by these means, we’ll be able to sign a contract to reserve a chosen property.
+Part of the funds raised in this way was used to purchase the property, while another part will be used to renovate the building and also to create a public space.

 Direct loan conditions

 For administrative reasons, the minimum amount of a direct loan is 5,000 CZK and the maximum amount is 1,000,000 CZK.
 If you wish to lend us a different amount, please contact us by e-mail at email@example.com to agree on further action.
 We greatly appreciate your interest in investing your money in a meaningful project!

 We are able to offer interest rates between 0 and 3%.
 It’s up to you to set the specific rate.
 Of course interest-free loans help us most, but we’re also happy to show our appreciation to supporters by offering interest.